npm add @coin-communities/sdk

 });

-For business management operations that require a bearer JWT, set auth as well:
+For per-user operations that require a bearer JWT (obtained via the Twitter OAuth flow), set auth as well:

 configureApi({